Lio5n/peekaboo/CNANGELOG.md

 - Refactored codebase for improved organization and maintainability.
 - Moved all CSS styles to a dedicated styles.css file for better management.

+## [1.2.0] - 2024-05-29

+### Changelog:

+- Removed the setting to hide the ribbon icon.
+- Updated code to comply with Obsidian plugin API guidelines.